 - The company also reserves the right to use other instruments permitted by its operational guidelines when necessary.

-The Climate Fund does not award grants or subsidies.
+The Climate Fund does not award grants.

 The Climate Fund’s ticket size is typically between 4–40 million euros.
 The lower end of the range is considered to be more suitable for digital investment targets, whereas the upper range is more suitable for facility investments.
 The Climate Fund can also participate with larger ticket sizes.
 However, when the company’s investment exceeds 20 million euros, the investment decision must also be supported by the Ministerial Committee on Economic Policy.